YottaDB/YDB-Web-Server/doc/tls-setup.md

 # In your environment file, ydbtls_passwd_{section name} to be that hash.
 For me, it's:
 export ydbtls_passwd_server="30A22B54B46618B4361F"

-# Run the server like this, substituting the {section name} appropriately. here it is server
+# Run the server like this, substituting the {section name} appropriately.
+Here it is server.
+See how to stop it below (although you can CTRL-C here and stop it).
-$ydb_dist/mumps -r %XCMD 'do start^%ydbwebreq(9080,0,"server")'
+$ydb_dist/yottadb -run ^%ydbwebreq --port 9080 --tlsconfig server

 # Test the server like this (cacert to supply curl with the self-signed Certificate)
 curl --cacert /data/certs/mycert.pem https://localhost:9080